JhonGlidden/starter-hugo-academic/content/_index.md

               * Maintaining, executing, and presenting advanced analytics models.Taught electronic engineering and researched semiconductor physics.

+        # - title: Data Scientist
+        #   company: COOP.
+DE AHORRO Y CRÉDITO MAQUITA CUSHUNCHIC
+        #   company_url: ''
+        #   company_logo: mc
+        #   location: Quito - Ecuador
+        #   date_start: '2022-07-01'
+        #   date_end: '2022-09-01'
+        #   description: |2-
+        #       Applying data science and analytics in the financial sector:
+        #       * Creating dashboards for financial performance evaluation.
+        #       * Building data flows in the cloud.
+        #       * Automating ETL processes.
+        #       * Analyzing and developing risk and score models.

+        # - title: External Consultant
+        #   company: YouNeed
+        #   company_url: ''
+        #   company_logo: yn
+        #   location: Bogota - Colombia
+        #   date_start: '2021-10-01'
+        #   date_end: '2022-06-01'
+        #   description: |2-
+        #       Consultant for problem-solving related to:
+        #       * Teaching and development of supervised and unsupervised machine learning
+        #       * Handling of data analytics and machine learning in both high-level and low-level programming languages
+        #       * Data science and cloud-based data analytics
+        #       * Automation and review of ETL (Extract, Transform and Load) processes
+        #       * Business intelligence and creation of dashboards using cloud-based tools

         - title: Data Scientist
-          company: COOP.
-DE AHORRO Y CRÉDITO MAQUITA CUSHUNCHIC
-          company_url: ''
-          company_logo: mc
-          location: Quito - Ecuador
-          date_start: '2022-07-01'
-          date_end: '2022-09-01'
-          description: |2-
-              Applying data science and analytics in the financial sector:
-              * Creating dashboards for financial performance evaluation.
-              * Building data flows in the cloud.
-              * Automating ETL processes.
-              * Analyzing and developing risk and score models.

-        - title: External Consultant
-          company: YouNeed
-          company_url: ''
-          company_logo: yn
-          location: Bogota - Colombia
-          date_start: '2021-10-01'
-          date_end: '2022-06-01'
-          description: |2-
-              Consultant for problem-solving related to:
-              * Teaching and development of supervised and unsupervised machine learning
-              * Handling of data analytics and machine learning in both high-level and low-level programming languages
-              * Data science and cloud-based data analytics
-              * Automation and review of ETL (Extract, Transform and Load) processes
-              * Business intelligence and creation of dashboards using cloud-based tools

-        - title: Data Analyst
           company: INGELSI CIA.
 LTDA
           company_url: ''
           company_logo: ig
           location: Quito - Ecuador
-          date_start: '2020-10-01'
+          date_start: '2020-05-01'
-          date_end: '2021-06-01'
+          date_end: '2022-07-01'
           description: |2-
-              Application of mathematical modeling in artificial intelligence.
-              * Construction of Text Mining models for application in social networks.
+              Consulting for the solution of problems related to :
+              * Creation of supervised and unsupervised Machine Learning models with high and low level languages.
+              * Teaching and development of supervised and unsupervised Machine Learning
+              * Data science and data analytics in cloud computing.
+              * Automation and review of ETL (Extract, Transform and Load) processes.
+              * Business intelligence and Dasboard creation.
+              * Creation of mathematical scoring and fraud models.
-              * Application of NLP (Natural Language Processing) for sentiment analysis.
+              * Application of NLP (Natural Language Procesing) for sentiment analysis.
-              * Extracting text from the web and social media using web scraping.
-              * Pre-processing, processing, and data mining.
+              * Pre-processing, processing and data mining.
-              * Creation of supervised and unsupervised models.
+              * Administration and creation of structured databases.

     design:
       columns: '2'